nyu-acm/image-sampler/README.md

 =

 <pre>
-iso_sampler is a command-line tool that allows users to sample files from ISO images based on specified criteria.
+iso-sampler is a command-line tool that allows users to sample files from ISO images based on specified criteria.

 Usage:
-  iso_sampler [command]
+  iso-sampler [command]

 Available Commands:
   completion        Generate the autocompletion script for the specified shell